CutbackTG/infernal-festival/README.md

 # Features

 Interactive UI: An engaging user interface with smooth scrolling and easy navigation.
-Responsive Design: The website design is optimised for mobile, tablet and desktop devices.
+Responsive Design: The website design is optimised for mobile, tablet, and desktop devices.
 Ticket contact Form: Ahead of a ticket purchasing system, the website features a contact form for details on ticket purchasing and camping information as its minimum viable product (see MVP section)

 # Technologies Used